Catalin246/php-web-shop-amazon/README.md

 - solve the errors when you are logged in as admin
 - payment page: display dynamic content
-- category page: display the items dynamicaly
+- category page: add article to the cart

 - export the datbase